aspose-total/Aspose.Total-Products/total/en/java/conversion/ps-to-xamlflow/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PS to XAMLFLOW via Java" h2="On Premise Java API to Render PS to XAMLFLOW without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting a PS file to XAMLFLOW can be done in two simple steps using the powerful Aspose.Total for Java package.
+Aspose.Total for Java is a suite of APIs that provide a comprehensive set of features for document processing.

+The first step is to render the PS file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, read, edit, convert, and print PDF documents from within their Java applications.
+It also provides the ability to render PDF files to other popular document formats such as DOC.

+The second step is to convert the DOC file to XAMLFLOW using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, read, edit, convert, and print Word documents from within their Java applications.
+It also provides the ability to convert DOC files to XAMLFLOW.

-You can convert PS to XAMLFLOW by using two simple steps.
-First you need to render PS file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to XAMLFLOW.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert a PS file to XAMLFLOW in just two simple steps.
+Aspose.PDF for Java is used to render the PS file to DOC, and Aspose.Words for Java is used to convert the DOC file to XAMLFLOW.
+Both APIs are included in the Aspose.Total for Java package, making it easy to access the features of both APIs in one package.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}